 The Company conducts business through meetings of its Board of Directors and its committees.
-During the year ended December 31, 2020, the Board of Directors of Madison County Financial, Inc. had six regular meetings and one special meeting.
-During 2020, the Board of Directors of Madison County Bank had six regular meetings and four special meetings.
+During the year ended December 31, 2021, the Board of Directors of Madison County Financial, Inc. had six regular meetings and one special meeting.
+During 2021, the Board of Directors of Madison County Bank had six regular meetings and one special meeting.
 The Board of Directors of Madison County Financial, Inc. has established the following standing committees: the Compensation Committee, the Nominating and Corporate Governance Committee and the Audit Committee.
 Each of these committees operates under a written charter, which governs their composition, responsibilities and operations.